randarihany/Ivolve_OJT_Labs/kubernetes/Lab27/README.md

 - ﻿﻿Write a YAML file to define a service for the MySQL Statefulset.

 ---

-:blue_circle:
-:blue_circle: 1 Deployment vs. StatefulSet Comparison:
+ 🔵 Deployment vs. StatefulSet Comparison:
-blue_circle: 🔵 - Blue Circle
-:green_circle: 🟢 - Green Circle
-:yellow_circle: 🟡 - Yellow Circle
-:orange_circle: 🟠 - Orange Circle
-:purple_circle: 🟣 - Purple Circle

 ## StatefulSets:
 - Designed for running stateful components of an app.
 - Creates a set of identically configured Pods with unique, non-interchangeable identities.